 cosmic distance ladder

-The chain of overlapping methods by which astronomers establish a distance scale for objects in the universe, from nearby planets to the most remote quasars and galaxies.
+The cosmic distance ladder is the chain of overlapping methods by which astronomers establish a distance scale for objects in the universe, from nearby planets to the most remote quasars and galaxies.
 At every step of the distance ladder, errors and uncertainties creep in.
 Each step inherits all the problems of the ones below, and also the errors intrinsic to each step tend to get larger for the more distant objects; thus the spectacular precision at the base of the ladder degenerates into much greater uncertainty at the very top.

 Distances within the Solar System are known to extreme accuracy by a variety methods, including the motions of the planets in the sky, radar, and timing of signals from interplanetary probes.
 Distances to stars within a couple of thousand light-years come from various geometrical methods; the most accurate values are those based on measurements of the annual parallax of about 10,000 nearby stars made by the Hipparcos satellite.
 The moving cluster method can be applied over a similar range, while main-sequence fitting works with open clusters out to a distance of about 60,000 light-years.